TeknikUglen/yoroi/README.md

 Issues can be reported here on github.

+Tested with Hugo v0.129.0 and v0.148.1, so I would guess version between those are OK too.

 ## Features

 - Home page with three latest posts as cards.
 Extra content can be added using the `_index.md` file in your content folder.